Piacenza area for families

 • First stop - Farnese Palace Piacenza

-• Third stop – Gropparello Castle Gropparello
+• Second stop – Gropparello Castle Gropparello

 The following morning we leave Piacenza behind, along the Strada Farnesiana, in order to reach the countryside, headed towards Carpaneto Piacentino.